Your privacy is important to us. This Privacy Notice explains what personal data we collect from you and how we use it.

 Your rights include:

 - Access.
 You have a right to know whether we hold personal information about you.
 Where such is the case, you can request a copy of your personal data held, as well as information about how it is being used.
 However, please note that your right of access is subject to limits and we may not be able to provide you with all the requested information.
 Where this is the case, we will explain the reasons why.
 Your request will be responded to within one calendar month of receipt.
-Please note that we may require you to provide proof of identity and, in certain cases, a fee, before we are able to provide any information.
+Please note that we may require you to provide proof of identity before we are able to provide any information.